Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 previous day at 15 dollars per share rather than the correct 1507 dollars.
 This does not cause Google stock to be valued at 15; it's not the actual asset, but a description of its value (again, in this case, an incorrect one).

-Making a new `amount` or changing an `amount` `value` does not create any new assets.
-New assets are created by using a `mint` to create a new `payment` that contains a newly created asset.
-In the real world, I can't create a new ten dollar bill by drawing one; a new one has to be minted (printed) by an authorized government-run facility with its asset status derived from its government backing.
+Making a new `amount` does not create any new assets.
+Nor does adding two `amounts`; since an `amount` is immutable, the addition just creates a new `amount` while the original two still exist.
+Since an `amount` is just a description of an asset, it's the same as how you can't create a new ten dollar bill by drawing one; a new one has to be minted (printed) by an authorized government-run facility with its asset status derived from its government backing.
+Similarly, new assets in ERTP are created by using a `mint` to create a new `payment` that contains a newly created asset.

 So an `amount` just describes an asset along the two axes of how many and what units it's in (`value` and `brand`).
 They're used as a way of negotiating with parties that doesn't involve sending/sharing the actual asset until a deal is made.
-In other words, I don't make you an offer that I'll swap you a ticket to *Hamilton* for something by sending you an actual ticket.
-Instead I make you an offer by sending you a written description of what I'm willing to swap, namely a *Hamilton* ticket.
-If the offer is accepted, then I send you the actual asset, in this case an actual *Hamilton* ticket (enjoy the show!).
+In other words, I don't make you an offer that I'll swap you a ticket to *Hamilton* for $300 by sending you an actual ticket any more than you sent me $300 before finding out what I'd give you for it.
+Instead, I make you an offer by sending you a written description of what I'm willing to swap ("I will swap a *Hamilton* ticket for $300").
+If the offer is accepted, then I send you the actual asset, in this case an actual *Hamilton* ticket (enjoy the show!) and you send me the actual $300 (I'll enjoy spending it!).

 ## Object capabilities and ERTP